siran/writing/posts/Purpose vs. Randomness.md

 ---
-title: Acausal Focus
+title: Purpose vs Randomness
-subtitle: Quantifying Purpose as Resistance to Numerical Entropy
+subtitle: The Acausal Purpose Invariant
 author: An M. Rodriguez, Alex Mercer, Elias Thorne
 date: 2026-01-18
-one-sentence-summary: We define the Acausal Focus Invariant ($\mathcal{F}$), a scale-invariant metric that quantifies how strongly a structure resists the combinatorial entropy naturally associated with its size.
+one-sentence-summary: We define the Acausal Purpose Invariant ($\mathcal{P}$), a scale-invariant metric that quantifies how strongly a structure resists the combinatorial entropy naturally associated with its size.
-summary: We introduce the Acausal Focus Invariant ($\mathcal{F}$), a decibel-scale measure of how atypical a number’s prime ancestry is relative to a stochastic background.
+summary: We introduce the Acausal Purpose Invariant ($\mathcal{P}$), a decibel-scale measure of how atypical a number’s prime ancestry is relative to a stochastic background.
 Empirical sweeps reveal a sharp probabilistic cutoff separating random structure from cost-paid persistence, reframing the detection of life, artifacts, and purpose as a problem of entropy suppression rather than intelligence.
-keywords: Acausal Focus, Purpose Index, SETI, Technosignatures, Signal Filtering, Entropy, Universal Constants, Persistence, Teleology, Biosignatures
+keywords: Acausal Purpose, Purpose Index, SETI, Technosignatures, Signal Filtering, Entropy, Universal Constants, Persistence, Teleology, Biosignatures
 ---

-## 1. Persistence Instead of Intelligence
+## Persistence Instead of Intelligence

 The concept of *intelligence* is anthropomorphic and fragile.
 The concept of *persistence* is not.